 Make sure that the weight in your car is properly distributed.
-Don’t carry a lot of weight on top of your car, and if you do, be sure to use a carrier so that the weight will be distributed more evenly.
+Don’t carry a lot on top of your car, and if you do, be sure to use a carrier so it is distributed more evenly.
 Also, carry only basic emergency equipment and items you really need in your trunk.

 The amount of resistance put on your car can have an effect on the fuel economy.
 The faster you drive, the more the aerodynamic drag increases.
 Remove bike racks or carriers when they are not being used - they can add unnecessary resistance to your vehicle.

 STP® Fuel Additives are formulated to maximize fuel efficiency and save gas by keeping the fuel intake system clean.
 Learn more about STP fuel additives and which one is right for you.